dillon-porter/movie-search/README.md

-# Getting Started with Create React App
+# Created a React Movie Search App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was taught on Scrimba

+We fetched an API from Moviedb.org

+Used a React Hook, UseState

+Developed a form to where users type in the name of the movie to receive information about it.

+Used JavaScripts .map() method to filter through different movies and retrieving the movie poster, ratings and description.

 ## Available Scripts